As more and more people seriously consider making the switch to electric vehicles, perhaps you’ve also thought about if it’s the right choice for you.

 Another important thing to keep in mind when it comes to your battery and the sun?

-Especially if you have to charge outside, give yourself a bit more time than you normally would.
-The heat makes it more difficult for the batter to charge in a timely manner.
+Especially if you have to charge outside, give yourself a bit more time than you usually would.
+The heat makes it more difficult for the batter to charge promptly.

 Taking good care of your electric battery means that they can be re-used once they’ve run out of enough strength to power your car, as well.
-This offers numerous environmental benefits, which, as an electric car driver, may be a priority for you.
+Batteries offer numerous environmental benefits, which, as an electric car driver, may be a priority for you.

 4. Avoid Overcharging the Battery

-It might sound counterintuitive at first, but we strongly suggest resisting the temptation to fully charge your battery all the time.
+It might sound counterintuitive at first, but we strongly suggest resisting the temptation to charge your battery all the time fully.
 Whether you want to preserve the battery on a golf cart or in a standard electric car, overcharging can cause serious problems.

 A good rule of thumb to avoid wearing down the battery prematurely?